 You can pay all of your estimated tax on Tax Day or in four equal installments throughout the year.
 If you choose to pay in installments, the first payment is due when you file your return (no later than April 15 in most years) and should be 25 percent of the total.

 If you underpay the total, any of the installments, or fail to pay on time, penalties and interest could be assessed on top of your tax liability, so it’s important to make the estimate as accurate as possible.
 Here’s what the 2019 payment schedule looks like:

-How do I figure out my estimated tax?
+How do I calculate my estimated tax on Form 1040-ES?